mrozekma/got/doc/index.rst

 List local dependency paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recursively list the paths to all the repositories the given repository depends on using ``--deps``.
 The argument is a :ref:`repospec <repospec>`.
 Dependencies come from a :ref:`dependency file <dependencies>`.
+Each dependent repository will be fetched a single time, even when cycles exist in the dependency files.

 ::